lykmapipo/generator-mvp/README.md

 ```

 ### Controller
-Set up new `controller`, its `actions` and an express router.
+Set up new `controller`, its `actions` and an `express router`.
 To generate a new controller invoke `yo mvp:controller` giving its name and actions separated by space.

 Example of generating controller including frontend
 ```bash